apache/pulsar/site2/docs/security-tls-authentication.md

 ## Client configuration

-The client needs to connect via TLS transport for TLS authentication.
-So you need to configure the client to use ```https://``` and port 8443 for the web service URL, and ```pulsar+ssl://``` and port 6651 for the broker service URL.
+When you use TLS authentication, client connects via TLS transport.
+You need to configure the client to use ```https://``` and 8443 port for the web service URL, ```pulsar+ssl://``` and 6651 port for the broker service URL.

 ### CLI tools